Tpw3r3/Tpw3r3.github.io/README.md

 -Bonus info as captions on projects and images in modal

 -Play with other potential styles in stylesheet
--Add in more project images
+✔️-Add in more project images
 -Experiment with slideshow for projects with more images